7db9a/dir-contract/README.md

 #### Dev script

 It's not a 'real' command line tool, yet.
 Values and names are often hardcoded.
-At the very least, you can reference the commands as examples for one-off commands you many need.
+At the very least, you can reference it as examples for single commands you many need.

 Please monitor the output when you run `dev.sh` commands.
-For example, it sleeps to wait for docker to do stuff and is full of side-effects.
+For example, it sleeps to wait for docker to do stuff and has a lot of side-effects.

-`dev.sh` arose of a need to eliminate repetitive commands, and often forgeting to do stuff, like unlocking a wallet.
+`dev.sh` arose from  all the repetitive commands and forgeting to do stuff at the right time, like unlocking a wallet.

 #### Naming conventions